Issaquah/Shunya-blog-template/README.md

 - You can [creatively ](https://pandao.github.io/editor.md/en.html)
  add more information so that the reader will get the most out of it.

-- remove all the instructions before posting the blog
+- remove all the instructions before posting the blog.